 - for administrative and other purposes within the IPH Group of companies to facilitate the conduct of our businesses.

-The type of foreign entities to which we may disclosure your personal information include:
+The types of foreign entities to which we may disclose your Personal Information include:

 - our service providers located overseas, which may include technology and internet service providers, data storage providers and digital mail providers who send communications on our behalf.